sHesl/sHesl.github.io/md/20180812_samheslopcom.md

 `All I need is a page full of text`

 That was the philosophy I followed when designing this site.
-I wanted to write some blog posts as a personal excersise; the act of transforming concepts and ideas into cohesive prose is a task worth dedicating some time to once in a while.
+I wanted to write some blog posts as a personal exercise; the act of transforming concepts and ideas into cohesive prose is a task worth dedicating some time to once in a while.
 I didn’t have a particular audience in mind (or assume any audience for that matter).
 I just wanted to focus on the content and not worry about any of the bells and whistles sites are often overencumbered with.

 ## My Requirements

 - Posts should be written in markdown
 - Adding a new post should be frictionless
-- Posts shouls contain syntax highlighted code snippets
+- Posts should contain syntax highlighted code snippets
 - Posts should load instantaniously
 - HTTPS